 By all measures, 2017 NCAPP was a huge success, and subsequent NCAPPs built on that success.
 We are excited for 2025, when we continue our tradition of transforming education and educators.

 We hope you'll join us for the 2025 POGIL NCAPP and inspire us with your ideas, expertise, and experience.
-Together, we will improve, enhance, and transform education for every student, everywhere.
+Together, we will improve, enhance, and transform education for students everywhere.

 Attendance at the National Conference to Advance POGIL Practice is by application.
 All conference participants actively contribute to the planned program.
 Therefore, in addition to basic information about you and your POGIL experience, the application provides opportunities for you to summarize any work you would like to present in any of the various types of sessions.
 Applicants invited to attend the conference are also notified of accepted presentations.